About Warren County

 Sheriff & Law Enforcement

-The Warren County Sheriff's Office is the primary law enforcement agency for the county, responsible for patrolling the unincorporated areas and maintaining public safety.
-The office also manages the county jail, processes arrests, and maintains criminal records.
-The Sheriff's Office is involved in various community programs aimed at crime prevention and public education, enhancing the safety and security of Warren County residents.
+Warren County Sheriff's Office is the primary law enforcement agency for Warren County, responsible for patrolling the unincorporated areas and maintaining public safety.
+The office also manages Warren County jail, processes arrests, and maintains criminal records.

 Police Departments

-In addition to the Warren County Sheriff's Office, law enforcement in the county is supported by municipal police departments, including the Williamsport Police Department and the West Lebanon Police Department.
+In addition to Warren County Sheriff's Office, law enforcement in Warren County is supported by municipal police departments, including the Williamsport Police Department and the West Lebanon Police Department.
 These agencies are responsible for maintaining law and order within their respective jurisdictions.
-They coordinate with the Sheriff's Office on major crimes and investigations, ensuring comprehensive coverage and response across the county.
+They coordinate with the Sheriff's Office on major crimes and investigations, making sure of full coverage and response across Warren County.

 Law Enforcement & Arrests